Monday, January 26, 2026

 On my computer when I’m Googling something...

-On my phone with in social media or phone calls...
+On my phone social media ...

 And it’s so tempting to open up a reel, and then off my mind goes...